tu-delft-library/il-master-thesis-guide/book/1c-formulate-information-question.md

 - Information search questions help you find out what _others_ have designed or researched about your topic or research question.
 They are directly related to your (draft) research question, but can be answered by conducting a literature search.

-As discussed in [this section](0-information-skills.md): there are multiple phases in a master thesis when you will need to search for information from others.
+As discussed in [Overview of Information Skills](0-information-skills.md): there are multiple phases in a master thesis when you will need to search for information from others.
 For each of these phases, your information needs and resulting information search questions will likely differ.
 You should define clearly what information you need before starting searching and processing your sources.
 If you are at the start of your thesis, you will likely need some more information to refine your research question, to find a knowledge gap or look for a research methodologies or design methods to use.
 If you are already in the middle of your project, you might want to look for additional information to connect to your research results to what others have done, to adapt your methods, or to check if any new research has come out.

 ::::{grid}
 :gutter: 2